hsi-cy/InstagramAutoLikeBot/README.md

 # InstagramAutoLikeBot
 * IMPORTANT.
 This action will be blocked by instagram after using it for a few times.
-It is not maintaining anymore!
+It is not maintained anymore!

 It was designed to use web automation with Python selenium library to press likes on instagram posts.
 There are two input variables: